The Foundation Overview

 The Joan Mitchell Foundation is both a model for how resources can be offered to artists, and an advocate for the value of artists.
 The impact the Foundation seeks to have is to help to create a world in which the following conditions exist:

 • Artists are valued and thriving

 • The visual artists who are recognized in contemporary culture reflect and represent the diverse world in which we live

 • A comprehensible and comprehensive set of systems provide resources for artists’ lives and careers

 The Joan Mitchell Foundation is:

 • Diverse in demographics and perspectives

-From 1997–2016, the Foundation’s Art Education program provided free opportunities for both emerging youth and young adult artists through inclusive and diverse arts education programming.
-The program enhanced the artistic education of young painters and sculptors through studio classes, while supporting the artistic development of working painters and sculptors through teaching opportunities, and professional development training.
-The Foundation is not currently offering any studio or portfolio development classes, as we undertake a period of focused research and pilot innovative educational opportunities for the artist community.
-We look forward to sharing the new education model with you in 2018.
+From 1997–2016, the Foundation’s Art Education Program provided free opportunities for both emerging youth and young adult artists through inclusive and diverse arts education programming, while supporting the artistic development of working painters and sculptors through teaching opportunities and professional development training.
+While the Foundation is not currently offering studio or portfolio development classes, we are undertaking fieldwork to develop a series of Early Practitioners Initiatives, with opportunities and resources specifically tailored for young artists.